dcooray42/Tokenizer/documentation/whitepaper.md

 The 42DCO Token smart contract offers a set of core functions and methods for seamless interaction:

-`Total Supply`: This function allows users to query the total supply of 42DCO tokens in circulation.
+**`Total Supply:`** This function allows users to query the total supply of 42DCO tokens in circulation.
 Users can easily obtain information on the total number of tokens available.

-`Balance Of`: By using the "Balance Of" function, users can check the token balance associated with a specific wallet address.
+**`Balance Of:`** By using the "Balance Of" function, users can check the token balance associated with a specific wallet address.
 This feature is vital for tracking individual holdings and transactions.

-`Allowance`: The "Allowance" function enables wallet owners to specify the maximum amount another wallet or smart contract can spend on their behalf.
+**`Allowance:`** The "Allowance" function enables wallet owners to specify the maximum amount another wallet or smart contract can spend on their behalf.
 It plays a crucial role in secure authorization for transfers.

-`Transfer`: This function facilitates the transfer of 42DCO tokens between wallet addresses.
+**`Transfer:`** This function facilitates the transfer of 42DCO tokens between wallet addresses.
 Users can efficiently send tokens to others within the ecosystem.

-`Approve`: Wallet owners can use the "Approve" function to grant permission to another wallet or smart contract to transfer a specific amount of tokens on their behalf.
+**`Approve:`** Wallet owners can use the "Approve" function to grant permission to another wallet or smart contract to transfer a specific amount of tokens on their behalf.

-`Transfer From`: This function is integral to the transfer process when authorization is required.
+**`Transfer From:`** This function is integral to the transfer process when authorization is required.
 It allows an approved entity to execute a transfer on behalf of the wallet owner.

 ### OpenZeppelin's ERC-20 Implementation